bitnami/containers/bitnami/wavefront-proxy/README.md

+# Deprecation notice

+Remove Wavefront-Proxy container since this installation method has been deprecated in favor of the Kubernetes Operator.

-# Wavefront Proxy packaged by Bitnami
+## Wavefront Proxy packaged by Bitnami

 ## What is Wavefront Proxy?